cdancy/bitbucket-rest/README.md

     ./gradlew integTest

 Various [properties](https://github.com/cdancy/bitbucket-rest/tree/master/gradle.properties) exist for you to configure how the `integTest` task can be run should the defaults not suffice.
+These properties can be overridden by specifying `-Pproperty=value` on the commandline.
+For example, to override the integTest credentials, `./gradlew -PtestBitbucketRestCredentials=user:pass integTest`.

 # Additional Resources

 * [Bitbucket docker setup](https://bitbucket.org/atlassian/docker-atlassian-bitbucket-server)